erikglee/OSPREY_BIDS/docs/source/expected_inputs.rst

 Where <modality> is either T1w or T2w, and the nifti images have the same orientation and dimensions as a T1w or T2w image in the raw BIDS dataset.
-If the jsons listed above have a SpatialReference field, that field will be checked to ensure that the T1w (or T2w) image being used for processing has the same file name as what is listed in the SpatialReference field.
+If the jsons listed above have a SpatialReference field, that field will be checked to ensure the T1w or T2w file name (but not absolute path) used to generate the segmentation corresponds with what OSPREY_BIDS has already selected for processing.

 If these segmentation files are present, they will be used to correct for partial tissue effects within the MRS voxel.
 To avoid ambiguity in processing outputs, any processing that is attempted